About Tableau Catalog

 How Tableau Catalog works

-Tableau Catalog discovers and indexes all the content on your site—workbooks, metrics, data sources, sheets, virtual connections, and flows—to gather metadata about the content.
-From the metadata, databases and tables (also referred to as external assets) are identified.
+Tableau Catalog discovers and indexes all the content on your site—workbooks, data sources, sheets, virtual connections, and flows—to gather metadata about the content.
+From the metadata, external assets (databases, tables, and other objects) are identified.
 Knowing the relationships between the content and the external assets enables Tableau to display the lineage of the content and external assets.
 Tableau Catalog also enables users to connect to external assets using Tableau Server or Tableau Cloud.

 Users on your site can publish or delete content, can attach data quality warnings or certifications, or do anything else that changes the content or its metadata on the site, and Tableau Catalog will update its information accordingly.